QI2lab/I2K2022-SIM/README.md

 ## Download example 2D-SIM data

 [Download example data archive](https://drive.google.com/file/d/15ivWaddVJX59jluN97Ac7t-wgSZhDUxB/view?usp=sharing) (~1.6 gigabytes).
 Unzip into directory where you cloned this repository.
+**IMPORTANT**: During the video, we reference that some files are stored as pickle files by mcSIM.
+To ensure that there are no security issues, we replaced all pickle code and files with json code and files.
+Please ignore this discussion in the videos.
+Thank you!

 ### Example 1: Mapping light modulator to image space
 *Uniform dye slide*